ben-laufer/DMRichR/README.md

 echo $call
 eval $call
 ```
+#### UC Davis Example

-If you are using the Barbera cluster at UC Davis, the following commands can be used before the main call to execute `DM.R` from your login node (i.e. epigenerate), where `htop` should be called first to make sure the resources (2 cores and 64 GB RAM for a few days) are available.
+If you are using the Barbera cluster at UC Davis, the following commands can be used to execute `DM.R` from your login node (i.e. epigenerate), where `htop` should be called first to make sure the resources (2 cores and 64 GB RAM for a few days) are available.
+This should be called from the working directory that contains the cytosine reports and **not** from within a `screen`.

 ```
-screen -S DMRs
 kinit -l 10d
 aklog
 module load R

+call="nohup \
+Rscript \
+--vanilla \
+/share/lasallelab/programs/DMRichR/DM.R \
+--genome hg38 \
+--coverage 1 \
+--testCovariate Diagnosis \
+--adjustCovariate Age \
+--matchCovariate Sex \
+--cores 1 \
+>& DMRichR.log &"

+echo $call
+eval $call
 ```

+You can then check on the job using `tail -f DMRichR.log` and <kbd>⌃ Control</kbd> + <kbd>c</kbd> to exit the log view.

 ## Output